wu87988622/ohara/docs/src/user_guide.rst

 After setting up a :ref:`Zookeeper cluster <userguide-zookeeper>`, you have to build a broker cluster before going on your streaming trip.
-`Broker <https://kafka.apache.org/intro>`__ is the streaming center of ohara that all applications on ohara goes through brokers to switch data.
+`Broker <https://kafka.apache.org/intro>`__ is the streaming center of Ohara that all applications on Ohara goes through brokers to switch data.
 There are many stories about Ohara leverages the broker to complete countless significant works.
-But the most important usage of Brokers for ohara is the :ref:`Topic <rest-topics>`.
-Each endpoint in :ref:`Pipeline <rest-pipelines>` must connect to/from a topic, and each topic in ohara is mapped to a topic in broker.
+But the most important usage of Brokers for Ohara is the :ref:`Topic <rest-topics>`.
+Each endpoint in :ref:`Pipeline <rest-pipelines>` must connect to/from a topic, and each topic in Ohara is mapped to a topic in broker.
 It means all data sent/received to/from topic is implemented by a true connection to a broker.

 As a result of addressing scalability, a topic is split to many **partitions** distributed on different brokers.
-It implies the number of brokers directly impact the performance of ohara :ref:`Pipeline <rest-pipelines>`.
+It implies the number of brokers directly impact the performance of Ohara :ref:`Pipeline <rest-pipelines>`.
 If you are streaming a bunch of data and there is only a broker in your broker cluster, you will get a slow streaming since all data in the streaming are processed